milasudril/texpainter/imgproc/separate_amplitude_and_phase.imgproc.md

-# Image spectrum to amplitude and phase
+# Separate amplitude and phase

 This image processor takes an image spectrum, and converts it to two grayscale images, one representing the amplitude, and the other one representing the phase.